 Motivational enhancement therapy (MET), cognitive behavioral therapy (CBT), and contingency management treatment have shown effectiveness in helping with Valium addiction.
 MET can help an individual overcome any ambivalence about engaging in treatment, and CBT can help people identify and correct problematic behaviors that have contributed to their addiction.
 Contingency management works by rewarding people for their continued commitment to sobriety.

-Individuals in treatment for Valium dependence will be urged to attend complementary 12-step meetings.
+Individuals in treatment for Valium dependence will attend complementary 12-step meetings.
 By working the 12 steps, individuals can focus on their sobriety while striving to right any wrongs that their addiction has caused.
 Most treatment facilities also incorporate family therapy or family days to help mend bridges to reconciliation and healing because of an individual’s addiction history.

 Outpatient therapy is an option for individuals who have no major clinical issues, are motivated enough to follow through on treatment independently, and have strong support at home and in their community.
 Outpatient treatment follows a comparable plan as inpatient treatment, with participation for a few hours per week during the day or in the evening.

 It’s important to remember that addiction is a lifelong issue.
 Even after going through rehab, relapse is a common occurrence.
 Because of this, most treatment facilities, including Granite Recovery Centers, provide aftercare programs to build on the progress made during the initial treatment period.
 People who were using Valium as recommended due to panic attacks or anxiety may particularly benefit from ongoing stress management techniques and other helpful strategies that can be developed through an aftercare program.